Nirach-N09/Arduino-CarSensorDashboard/readme.md

 This only works on a Mega as far as I can make it - It's too large for an Uno as it stands.

+I'm not sure if it's normal, but for my implementation the VdoPressureSender.cpp, VdoPressureSender.h and VdoTemperatureSender equivalents sit in the same root directory as the .ino file.

+FGTTest.h sits in the Adafruit_GFX_Library/Fonts folder, although could reasonably sit in the same root - I just wanted the font more available than just this project.
+Can also be substituted for literally any other font as far as I'm aware.

 # Arduino - Car Sensor Dashboard